 I like to think a yoga practice is like shaking a snow globe and then let it rest.
 You first move energy through the body, then you rest in savasana and you let the magic happens!
 By allowing your body to integrate and to re-organise prana by being still, you create a physical, mental and emotional shift!

-Pranayamas are a set of techniques to accumulate, expand and move prana in your body.
-There are different types of pranayamas that you can use to feel GOOD.
+Pranayama are techniques to accumulate, expand and move prana in your body.
+There are different types of pranayama that you can use to feel GOOD.
 Choose the best for you depending on what’s the shift you want to create in your physical, mental or emotional state.
 Let’s go!

 Some of these breathing techniques are strong and powerful like a storm in the ocean.
 The most popular is Kapalabhati (which translates as “shining skull”).
 Kapalabhati “wakes you up” from the inside out and it cleanses the whole respiratory system.

 Another very popular one is Ujjiai (or victorious breath).
-You can watch this tutorial to learn how it’s done.
 Ujjiai generates heat in the body and brings mental clarity and focus.

 Because of the nature of these breaths it’s better to avoid them before going to sleep!
 They are great though to combat fatigue and lethargy